-The number of natural parks within the City is relatively high by industry standards and may be one of the reasons City of Kalamunda Parks are so popular.
+The natural parks within the City is one of the reasons the City of Kalamunda's parks are so popular.
 The City of Kalamunda residents and visitors are able to enjoy bushland, playgrounds or sporting events all year round.

 Many of the City’s parks are developed.
 This means that they have:

-Many of our reserves are looked after by Environmental Services and the dedicated Friends Groups.
+Many of our reserves are managed by Environmental Services and the dedicated Friends Groups.
 Friends Groups are volunteers and provide their time to help maintain and re-vegetate their reserves with native flora and fauna.

 Find out more about Friends Groups here.

-The City has many sporting reserves offering sporting activities all year round, with various clubs using the City’s Ovals and their facilities.
+The City has many sporting reserves offering all year round use, with various clubs using the City’s Ovals and their facilities.

-Sports turf surfaces are required to be maintained to a higher standard than passive recreational Parks.
-Guess work is not enough to meet appropriate standards such as SAA HB49.2 Sporting Facilities Manual.
-To achieve this, the City takes a more technical data-based approach such as using soil and grass leaf tissue testing to ensure the right amount of fertiliser and water is used.
-This scientific approach also reduces waste and saves water and money.
+Sports turf surfaces are required to be maintained to appropriate standards such as SAA HB49.2 as recommended by the Sporting Facilities Manual.
+To achieve this, the City takes a technical data approach using soil and leaf tissue testing to ensure the

 Want to hire a Sporting Reserve?